It should have worked, right?

-It should have worked, right?
-Any album that finds Paul McCartney collaborating with David Gilmour – last heard helping the former Beatles star to a Grammy on the "Rockestra Theme" – should have worked.
+Any album that finds Paul McCartney collaborating with David Gilmour – last heard helping the former Beatles star to a Grammy on the "Rockestra Theme" – definitely should have worked.
+Led Zeppelin's John Paul Jones, Dave Edmunds, members of Toto and Eric Stewart of 10cc were there, too.
+That should have worked.
+Any album filled out with some of McCartney's greatest previously released songs and featuring both George Martin and Ringo Starr should have worked, too.

 Could you blame his fans?
 After all, he packaged in 10 songs from his Beatles, Wings and solo career – but all of them were needlessly re-recorded, including classics like "Good Day Sunshine," "Yesterday," "Eleanor Rigby" and "The Long and Winding Road."
 (Curiously, the latter update was again based on the Phil Spector arrangement that Paul McCartney had always insisted he hated.)
-Even the affable Ringo Starr found the project confusing and refused to drum on any of the reworked Beatles songs.
+Even the affable Starr found the project confusing and refused to drum on any of the reworked Beatles songs.

 "Ringo wasn't happy to get involved with it," McCartney later admitted.
 "We had some songs in the film where we wanted him to drum on them, but he didn't want to attempt a new version.
 I can see it from his point of view, actually, because it would have been, 'Did I drum good on version A or version B?,' and he didn't even want a comparison.
 From my point of view, I'm looking at a song.
 I'm looking at one of my songs.
 I don't want to be ashamed of anything I've written."

-Listen to Paul McCartney Perform 'No Values'
+Listen to Paul McCartney's 'No Values'

 Not that Starr was necessarily better used elsewhere.
-He joined Jones (who'd also been part of the "Rockestra" lineup), Edmunds and Chris Spedding for a slouch through "Ballroom Dancing," originally released on 1982's Tug of War' In fact, a trio of remakes on Broad Street were less than two years old, including the forgettable Pipes of Peace ballad "So Bad," which hardly needed another pass.
+He joined Jones (who'd also been part of the "Rockestra" lineup), Edmunds and Chris Spedding for a slouch through "Ballroom Dancing," originally released on 1982's Tug of War.
+In fact, a trio of remakes on Broad Street were less than two years old, including the forgettable Pipes of Peace ballad "So Bad," which hardly needed another pass.

 Elsewhere, you had Toto's Jeff Porcaro and Steve Lukather wasting their time on an update of "Silly Love Songs."
 (There's a disturbing video to go with it, too.)
 David Gilmour added a tacked-on guitar solo to the hit ballad version of "No More Lonely Nights."
 It became McCartney's second-to-last U.S. Top 10 hit, but hasn't aged much better than "Silly Love Songs."
 Stewart, who'd previously appeared on both Tug of War and Pipes of Peace, was tucked away as background singer on a dance version (yes, a dance version) of "No More Lonely Nights" that closed things out.